FernLab/s2downloader/README.rst

 **data_available:** If false no data for this date was found.

-**error_info:** If any error occured during the download the error message will be saved here.
+**error_info:** If any error occurred during the download the error message will be saved here.

 History / Changelog